edab/DSA_Quick_Reference/docs/tries.md

 # Tries

-A **Trie**, also known as a **Prefix Tree**, is an ordered tree where the keys are usually strings.
-Unlike a _Binary Search Tree (BST)_: no node store the key, but instead the position of the node in the tree defines the key with which it is associated, and multiple child are possible, potentially one for each letter of the alphabet.
+A **Trie**, pronounced "try" and also known as a **Prefix Tree**, is an tree representing a collection of string with one node per common prefix, and each edge labeled with a character $c$.

+Unlike a _Binary Search Tree (BST)_, no node store the key and multiple child are possible, potentially one for each letter of the alphabet.

-Tries were first described by René de la Briandais in 1959, and are an efficient solution to problem like build a function that provides spell checking, or auto complete.
+Tries were first described by René de la Briandais in 1959, and are an efficient solution to problem related to string like:

+- functions that provides spell checking
+- functions that provides auto complete
+- functions for find the _longest_ something in a string
+  - _longest_ repeated substring in a sequence
+  - _longest_ common substring in a sequence
+  - _longest_ palindrome in a string
+  - _longest_ common prefixes within two suffixes
+- solve computational biology problems, where a gene is a long sequence of characters from the set _{ATGC}_, which represent the nucleic acid sequence of proteins.
+- data storage and compression (like the _block-sorting compression_)

 A alternative way to solve that type of problems can involve _hashmaps_ for storing all the words, and in that case, we will have a _time complexity_ of $O(1)$ for searching a word, and a _space complexity_ of $O(m*n)$, where `m` is the length of the word, and `n` is the number of words.